Kicksecure/security-misc/README.md

 * The TCP/IP stack is hardened.

-* his package makes some data spoofing attacks harder.
+* This package makes some data spoofing attacks harder.

 * SACK is disabled as it is commonly exploited and is rarely used.